NixOS/nixpkgs/doc/packages/darwin-builder.section.md

 builders-use-substitutes = true
 ```

-To allow Nix to connect to a builder not running on port 22, you will also need to create a new file at `/etc/ssh/ssh_config.d/100-linux-builder.conf`:
+To allow Nix to connect to a remote builder not running on port 22, you will also need to create a new file at `/etc/ssh/ssh_config.d/100-linux-builder.conf`:

 ```
 Host linux-builder